KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Introduction

-Zero-shot pose estimation methods are, generally, less accurate compared with methods trained for specific objects \cite{labbe2022megapose}, as they integrate object information into the model.
-However, these methods use synthetic data and therefore do not integrate scene information.
-As our model is reused for multiple objects, we can use real data and integrate scene information into the network.
-For many set-ups this much better fits the tasks at hand.
+Zero-shot pose estimation methods are, generally, less accurate compared with methods trained for specific objects \cite{labbe2022megapose}, as these methods can integrate object information into the model.
+However, these methods often use synthetic training data and, therefore, do not integrate real scene information.
+As zero-shot methods do not require training for new objects, it is much more feasible to use real training data and integrate scene information into the network.

+For many robotic set-ups this much better fits the application, i.e. novel objects, but unchanging scene.
 New objects can be introduced faster as training is not required, and the power consumption for training will be removed.
-An example is robotic work-cells where the set-up is permanent while new objects are often introduced.
 In this paper we focus on the task of bin picking with homogeneous bins, which is a difficult challenge that often occurs in industry \cite{yokokohji2019assembly}.
 The homogeneous bin also removes the need for object detection and allows us to only focus on pose estimation.
 We recognize that the current approach as shown in e.g., \cite{sundermeyer2023bop} has huge importance, but also state it is not the best solution for all tasks.
 In this paper we show that generalized pose estimation can obtain very good performance when restricting the scenario.
-We believe that these results invite further research into this topic, as creating flexible set-ups with lower power consumption is an important topic.
+We believe that these results invite further research into this topic, as creating flexible set-ups with lower energy consumption is an important topic.
+In this work the following contributions are presented. \begin{itemize} \item A zero-shot pose estimation method for colorless point clouds. \item A parallel structure allowing pre-processing of individual parts. \item A dataset of 1,500 objects in homogeneous bins. \item Demonstrating the feasibility of zero-shot pose estimation for industrial use cases. \end{itemize}